Person at desk weighing the decision to pay off student loans or invest extra cash

 5. Split remaining cash: 50% extra loan payments, 50% taxable investing or 401(k) contributions.

-6. Build emergency fund to full 3–6 months of expenses.
+6. Build emergency fund to full 3 to 6 months of expenses.

 This framework borrows from debt repayment prioritization logic similar to the debt avalanche method, which targets highest-interest debt first to minimize total interest paid.
 Understanding how interest rate compounding works helps illustrate precisely why high-rate private loans deserve first attention in any payoff strategy.